dhm-org/dhm_suite/camserver/visualstudio/installer/README.md

 This is the Windows version of the DHM Camera Server, currently coded to support Allied Vision Cameras.

-Everything (except Vimba) is contained within setup.exe This version has been tested with Vimba 3.0 and Vimba 3.1.
+Everything (except Vimba) is contained within Setup.exe This version has been tested with Vimba 3.0 and Vimba 3.1.

 It is still necessary for the user to install and configure